 Who designed the restaurant?

 What’s the deal with getting a table here?

 Just call 212-677-6200 and reserve up to 30 days in advance.
 We also hold tables for walk-in guests.
 Come on by.

 I just might do that.
 Do they take AmEx?

 Totally.
-We accept Visa, MasterCard, America Express, cash and sell gift certificates too.
+We accept Visa, MasterCard, America Express, cash and sell gift cards too.